Model-agnostic Selective Labeling with Provable Statistical Guarantees: Method

-where $U_j\sim\mathrm{Uniform}[0,1]$ are i.i.d. uniform random variable to randomize over ties when $S_{n+j}$ equals some $S_i$, ensuring a continuous conformal $p$-value.
-Here, $\hat{p}_j$ quantifies how extreme the uncertainty of $X_{n+j}$ is compared to the scores of misclassified instances, with a small $\hat{p}_j$ providing strong statistical evidence for correct prediction.
+where $U_j\sim\mathrm{Uniform}[0,1]$ are i.i.d. uniform random variable to braek ties.
+Here, $\hat{p}_j$ quantifies how extreme the uncertainty of $X_{n+j}$ is compared to the scores of mislabeled instances, with a small $\hat{p}_j$ providing strong statistical evidence for correct prediction.

-Standard results from conformal inference establish the validity of conformal $p$-value in practice: if the instance $X_{n+j}$ is misclassified, then the conformal $p$-value stochastically dominates the uniform distribution on $[0,1]$ \citep{bates2023testing, jin2023selection}: $ \mathbb{P}\{\hat{p}_j \leq \alpha \mid H_j^0 \text{ is true}\} \leq \alpha. $ This property indicates that the conformal $p$-values for misclassified instances are biased to be high, which allows us to set a threshold to flag potential correct instances, while controlling the FDR.
+The conformal $p$-value defined in \eqref{eq:conformal_p} has a distribution-free finite-sample guarantee, which is formalized in the following proposition.
+The conservatism property indicates that the conformal $p$-values for misclassified instances are biased to be high as they stochastically dominate the uniform distribution on $[0,1]$.
+This allows us to set a threshold to flag potential correct instances, while controlling the FDR.